 I discovered that I could not handle the nausea and other common side effects from these drugs.
 They were ineffective, anyway, which was part of the reason the doctor gradually introduced a succession of OTC drugs.
 None were successful.

-natural products, many of which use herbal ingredients that have been historically effective for centuries.
-When they are pure and without being tainted or contaminated, they are remarkably safe from stomach bleeding, nausea, kidney, liver or heart risks.
+many of which use herbal ingredients that have been effective for centuries.
+When herbs are not tainted or contaminated, they are remarkably safe from stomach bleeding, nausea, kidney, liver or heart risks.

 I began using dietary supplements (vitamins, minerals, and herbal products) but had a hard time finding products and brands that I could trust.
-But often I could not find a trusted brand.
+Often I could not find a trusted brand.
 The industry is rife with repeated examples of tainted supplements for sale on the market.

-To find the one company in which I could place absolute trust, I devised a list of 30 “standards of excellence” questions, mostly based on science, purity, safety and clinical studies for efficacy.
+To find the one company in which I could place absolute trust, I devised a list of 30 “standards of excellence” questions, based primarily on science, purity, safety and clinical studies for efficacy.

 The answers led me to the #1 natural nutrition company in the U.S. Their products are sensational.
 I could really tell a difference when using them and the manufacturer is different from any other company..
 Then in 2003 they introduced a trio of pain-related products that have since proven to be life-savers for treating our arthritis symptoms.
 See Recommended Supplements for Arthritis Pain Relief below (last paragraph)

 The National Institutes of Health (NIH) GAIT study published in February, 2006 revealed that 65.7% of patients with moderate to severe osteoarthritis knee pain experienced pain relief taking glucosamine hydrochloride a natural supplement.
 The result was nearly as effective as the 69.4% who experienced pain relief taking Cox-2 selective inhibitor Celebrex (celecoxib), which has come under fire by the Food and Drug Administration (FDA) for side effects.